PhaethonPsychis/Fractional_City_A_Metaverse/0XDDRL.md

 ## AUTONOMOUS CYBER URBAN CITIES RESEARCH
 Crypto, web3, and internet, the new metaverse, is a group of technologies we can use to create new models for urban environments, and build new cities from scratch to create economic and social reform.<br>
+Cities are the core of growth and human development.
+Harnessing crypto-web3 technologies we can create a cyber-urban infrastructure to accelerate Urbanization and create succesful cities for Growth and Poverty Alleviation.

 ## DECENTRALIZED DESIGN RESEARCH LAB
 There is an opportunity for a decentralized lab to help investigate the integration of crypto-web3 technologies with the production of private cities and help build the first city with cyber urban programmable governance by bringing together the very best research teams from the various disciplines that are relevant to the space.<br>